jlw-ecoevo/jlw-ecoevo.github.io/join.md

 title: Join Us
 ---

 The lab opens in Fall 2024 and I will be recruiting a postdoc and a PhD student(s).
-If you have any questions, please reach out directly to JL (<jw4336@terpmail.umd.edu>; SBU email to come soon).
+If you have any questions, please reach out directly to JL (<jackie.weissman@stonybrook.edu>).

 As fall approaches, I will post actual ads for the postdoc position, but please feel free to reach out to me before then if you would like to discuss projects, mentorship style, and fit.